osuosl/igor-rest-api/docs/API.md

    * `DELETE`: Delete user `id` from the `USERS` table
    * `PUT/PATCH`: Update credentials for user `id` in the `USERS` table

+`/login`

+   * `POST`: Returns an authentication token to be sent with all future requests for this user

 ### IPMI Operations' Endpoints

 `/machines/:hostname/chassis`